andreikarpau/image-service-assignment/README.md

 - Download API: this is a separate API, because it has very different type of workloads than Upload API.
 So, Download API should be hosted in own auto-scaling group.
 The paratemers (e.g. instance types) of Upload API and Download API servers might also be different.
 They should be chosen based on performance testing.
 - Storage: the service stores images on S3.
 It's durable, scalable and cost-efficient.
+It also has an option of multipart upload that simplifies the bulk upload functionality.
 - [Optional] DynamoDB: it is used to store image metadata.
 It might be needed if the service should cover special use cases such as image search, parametrization, etc. In the current use case, DynamoDB is more preferable than RDBMS because of the following factors: better scalability, no need for transactions, no hard defined schema